Stickler and Marshall Syndromes Clinic

-The Stickler Syndrome Clinic at MassGeneral Hospital for Children provides evaluation and multidisciplinary medical care for adults and children who have been diagnosed with Stickler syndrome.
+The Stickler and Marshall Syndromes Clinic at MassGeneral Hospital for Children provides evaluation and multidisciplinary medical care for adults and children who have been diagnosed with Stickler syndrome or Marshall syndrome.

 Stickler syndrome, or hereditary arthroophthalmology, is a genetic disorder first described by Gunnar Stickler in 1965 and 1967.
 The pattern of inheritance is most commonly autosomal dominant, although a family showing autosomal recessive inheritance has been reported.